nikhilsisodia-itis/cs-fundamentals-and-internals/README.md

 - Small improvements (typo fixes, small clarifications) are welcome — open a PR with changes to the relevant `.md` file.
 - For larger structural changes or new chapters, open an issue to discuss scope and organization first.

-## License & Attribution

-- No license file is included by default.
-If you want this repo to be open-source, add a `LICENSE` file (MIT, CC-BY, etc.) and update `README.md` accordingly.

 ---